-When it comes to rental car plans, leave all the heavy lifting to the pros.
-Companies like Auto Europe will have the car of your choosing ready for pick up just when you want it (preferably after a leisurely breakfast on your hotel terrace) at your destination of choice in town.
-The only decision you'll have to make is the style you'd like to cruise the coast in: Maserati, Mini Cooper or Mercedes?
+When it comes to rental car plans, leave all the heavy lifting to the pros: Companies like Auto Europe will have the car of your choosing ready for pick up just when you want it (preferably after a leisurely breakfast on your hotel terrace) at your destination of choice in town.
+The only decision you'll have to make is the style you'd like to cruise the coast in.

 When you think about road trips in the States, getting from one destination to the next could be upwards of five hours.
 Not the case in Europe.
-From Nice, you could easily get to Barcelona or Tuscany in less than six hours, meaning almost anywhere you want to hit up in the South is yours for the taking on a drive under three hours.
+From Nice, you could easily get to Barcelona or Tuscany in less than six hours, meaning almost anywhere you want to visit in the South is within a few hours' drive.
 Start along the coast and head to one of the most glamorous honeymoon locales of them all, Saint Tropez, posting up in the same spot where Brigitte Bardot honeymooned and rock royalty Mick Jagger tied the knot with Bianca — the Beirut-inspired Byblos.
-Nights can be as wild as you want, with dancing at the legendary Caves du Roy, or low-key cocktails in the mansion courtyard bar at White 1921.
+Nights can be as wild as you want, with dancing at the legendary Caves du Roy or low-key cocktails in the mansion courtyard bar at White 1921.

 There's no lack of rosé in Saint-Tropez, but you can sleep amongst the vineyards themselves in the heart of wine country in nearby Cotignac.
-Nestled under limestone cliffs, the medieval village was once known as the "Saint-Tropez of the Haut Var," the northern part of Provence, where the jetset circle would escape the crowds of Saint-Tropez to throw extravagant parties.
-These days, the village is more about keeping its picturesque locale and natural beauty a bit of a secret.
-Stop in on Tuesday when the village's main drag transforms into the bustling weekly market selling everything from fresh fruit and vegetables to truffle-filled cheese, and locally made charcuterie and honey.
+Nestled under limestone cliffs, the medieval village was once known as the "Saint-Tropez of the Haut Var," the northern part of Provence, where the jet-set circle would escape the crowds of Saint-Tropez to throw extravagant parties.
+These days, the village's picturesque locale and natural beauty are a bit of a secret.
+Stop in on Tuesday when the village's main drag transforms into the bustling weekly market selling everything from fresh fruit and vegetables to truffle-filled cheese along with locally made charcuterie and honey.

 While you're in rosé country, make the rounds sampling wine straight from the source.
-Cotignac just so happens to be the spot where award-winning Mirabeau rosé is made, so swing by the winery in the center of town for a tasting and take a few bottles to sip on later that evening while staying in the nearby B&B La Licorne.
+Cotignac just so happens to be the spot where award-winning Mirabeau rosé is made, so swing by the winery in the center of town for a tasting, and take home a few bottles for later in the evening, to sip while staying in the nearby B&B La Licorne.
 Choose from one of the chambre d'hôtes' four rooms—named after the daughters of the Duc de Provence—that look out across the town's rooftops and feature romantic extras like clawfoot tubs surrounded by candlelight.
-For dinner, head up the hill to La Table de Fanette, known for their truffle-infused dishes, picked and prepared by the chef herself.
+For dinner, head up the hill to La Table de Fanette, known for their truffle-infused dishes picked and prepared by the chef herself.

-Third Stop: Outdoor Adventuring at the Gorges du Verdon
+Fourth Stop: Outdoor Adventures at the Gorges du Verdon

-Fourth Stop: Spa Escape at Les Baux de Provence
+Fifth Stop: A Spa Escape at Les Baux de Provence

-About two and a half hours away, all signs of city life seep away as you drive through a series of small villages and nature parks arriving at the forest-encased, Domaine de Manville, a former farmhouse that's been transformed into a 30-room luxury hotel.
-With all the amenities of a resort but with the feel of a countryside manor, the hotel is the perfect place to completely zen out with your other half — indulging in days by the open-air pool surrounded by olive trees; spa treatments with products crafted from locally sourced ingredients; and candlelit dinners on the terrace prepared by the domaine's Chef Dupuis-Baumal, who's worked alongside the best at Michelin-starred spots around the country.
+About two and a half hours away, all signs of city life seep away as you drive through a series of small villages and nature parks on your way to the forest-encased Domaine de Manville, a former farmhouse that's been transformed into a 30-room luxury hotel.
+With all the amenities of a resort but the feel of a countryside manor, the hotel is the perfect place to completely zen out with your other half.
+Picture days by the open-air pool surrounded by olive trees, spa treatments with products crafted from locally sourced ingredients, and candlelit dinners on the terrace prepared by the domain's Chef Dupuis-Baumal, who's worked alongside the best at Michelin-starred spots around the country.